-Question 1: What is a modified thin-set mortar?
-It is mortar made with Portland cement, fine sand, water, and latex additives.
-Unmodified thin-set does not have the latex additives.
-We want the additives for our outdoor patio because they help reduce water absorption, improve the strength of the bond, and minimize movement due to changes in temperature.
+It is a mortar made with Portland cement, fine sand, water, and latex additives.
+Unmodified thin-set does not have latex additives.
+The additives help reduce water absorption, improve the strength of the bond, and minimize movement due to temperature changes.

-Question 2: Where would you buy this type of tile adhesive?
-Modified thin-set mortar can be purchased at most home improvement stores (Home Depot, Lowes, etc.) and tiling shops.
-Be sure to tell the sales representative that you are undertaking an outdoor project so he or she can recommend the proper tile adhesive product.
-I do not recommend mastics and other premixed tile adhesives for use outdoors.
+You can purchase modified thin-set mortar at most home improvement stores (Home Depot, Lowes, etc.) and tiling shops.
+Be sure to tell the sales representative that you are undertaking an outdoor project so they can recommend the proper tile adhesive product.
+Steer clear of mastics and other premixed tile adhesives for use outdoors.

 Thin-set mortar comes as a dry mix, usually in 50-pound bags.
 Smaller bags are sometimes available, as well.
 Check the coverage chart on the back of your bag to determine how much tile adhesive you need.
-On average, a 50-pound bag covers 60-100 square feet—but the project and tile type can affect how thickly you need to apply the adhesive.
+On average, a 50-pound bag covers 60 to 100 square feet—but the project and tile type can affect how thickly you need to apply the adhesive.

-Question 4: How do you mix thin-set mortar?
 You will need an electric drill and a paint paddle/mixer.
 Most modified thin-set mortar products are mixed with water.
-Some are mixed with a latex liquid instead.
+Some are combined with a latex liquid instead.
 Always check the directions on your bag.
 To mix with water: